Attention Faculty, Staff and Community Members!

 Criteria for Program Acceptance

 The awarding of IDEA units is based on participation in learning activities as outlined in this document.
-The amount of IDEA units allotted to each program/event follows a rubric that the Diversity Action Team has constructed to help direct the learning and growth of Student Services staff.
+The amount of IDEA units allotted to each program/event follows a rubric that the Diversity Action Team has constructed to help direct the learning and growth of Student Life staff.
 IDEA Units are awarded for a program based on the following model:

 The program sponsor will collect documentation for each staff participant, including name and date of the activity and the name and a signature of each employee on the sign-in sheet for each event.
 That sheet will be submitted by the program sponsor to the DAT chair within one week of the end of the program.
 From this information, DAT will be able to verify the awarding of IDEA units to participants and provide this verification to individuals who request it for at least one year after completion of the activity.
 The responsibility lies with the sponsors to handle any disputes regarding attendance.